st0lez/NoPixel-Norwegian-Hack/README.md

-# NoPixel Bank Hack Minigame
+# Norwegian NoPixel Bank Hack Minigame
-An attempt to recreate as closely as possible the bank hack minigame on the whitelisted GTA server NoPixel.
-Feel free to 🌟**star**🌟 the project if you like it.
-Click the thumbnail bellow to try it out!
+This is a Norwegian edit of the NoPixel Hack Minigame

 [![](thumbnail.jpg)](https://jesper-hustad.github.io/NoPixel-minigame/index)